dhmunro/dudley/README.md

       unu = f8[NGROUP, IMAX-, JMAX-]
     }[NREC]

-HDF5 or PDB-like, with each record variable a homogeneous list - the list index corresponding to the UNLIMITED dimension:
+Here is an HDF5 or PDB-like version, with each record variable a homogeneous list - the list index corresponding to the UNLIMITED dimension.
+Note that this is no longer a template:

-    IMAX := i8
+    IMAX : i8
-    JMAX := i8
+    JMAX : i8
-    NGROUP := i8
+    NGROUP : i8
     gb = f8[NGROUP+]  # group boundaries do not change
-    time = [f8]
-    r = [f8[JMAX, IMAX]]
+    time = [f8]  # All time varying arrays are presented as lists. r = [f8[JMAX, IMAX]]
     z = [f8[JMAX, IMAX]]
     u = [f8[JMAX, IMAX]]